crmorison/mbds-in-bds/README.md

 # mbds-in-bds
-Accompanying Python code to the paper [Single-cell mutational burden distributions in birth-death processes](https://arxiv.org/abs/2309.06355), coauthored with Dudley Stark and Weini Huang.
+Accompanying Python code to the paper [Single-cell mutational burden distributions in birth–death processes](https://doi.org/10.1371/journal.pcbi.1013241), coauthored with Dudley Stark and Weini Huang.
 Each file is briefly described below, with details in the paper.

 ## dd.py (with folder 'wijs')